BlogSpam-Net/blogspam-api/README.md

 ## Overview

 The service presents a simple API over HTTP.
-There are three end-points:
+There are only a small number of end-points:

 * `POST /`
     * Test the incoming submission for SPAM.
 * `POST /stats`
     * Retrieve the per-site SPAM/HAM statistics
+* `GET /global-stats`
+    * Retrieve global SPAM/HAM stats.
 * `GET /plugins`
     * Retrieve the list of plugins.
 * `POST /classify`